top of page

 If you’re building a legal suite, the rules get more specific:

-Windows and doors
+Windows and Doors

-If you’re replacing windows/doors without changing the opening size, permits may not apply the same way as projects that create or enlarge openings.
+If you’re replacing windows or doors without changing the opening size, permits may not apply the same way as projects that create or enlarge openings.
+However, if you’re enlarging, relocating, or cutting new openings, plan for permits and proper structural detailing.

-A lot of permit delays come down to incomplete drawings or missing details—not because the project is “hard.”
+A lot of permit delays stem from incomplete drawings or missing details—not because the project is “hard.”
+A strong application package usually includes:

 • Clear floor plans (existing + proposed)